pauleveritt/pycharm_companion/docs/tutorials/react_typescript/testing/index.rst

 We currently have a test which makes a document, tells React to render our component-under-test into it, and then...well, nothing really.
-:ref:`technology-cra` generates a test whose only purpose is to see if it can render.
+:ref:`kbbtechnology-cra` generates a test whose only purpose is to see if it can render.
 Let's look inside the rendered result and test its correctness.

-To do so, we're going to install :ref:`technology-enzyme`, a utility for React that makes testing feel like jQuery assertions.
+To do so, we're going to install :ref:`kbbtechnology-enzyme`, a utility for React that makes testing feel like jQuery assertions.
 Open the IDE's ``Terminal`` tool and install Enzyme and its TypeScript typings: